michal-januszkiewicz/sentiment_analysis/README.md

   ```
   nltk.download()
   ```
   And download stopwords.
   **Remove the line after installation.**

 ## Data preparation

 The data sets downloaded from the given link are very large.
 To shrink them down a little an additional program was written.
-Example of usage can be found in 'extract_data.sh' file.
+Example of usage can be found in `extract_data.sh` file.
 You can also modify it for your own use.
 The program needs following parameters:
-  1. Data set path
+  1. A data set path
-  2. Output file name (note that '.gz' will be appended to it)
+  2. Output file name (note that `.gz` will be appended to it automatically)
   3. Number of reviews you want to extract

 ## Usage

-The application('sentiment_analysis.py') can be run either with bash or with python.
+The application(`sentiment_analysis.py`) can be run either with bash or with python.

-Right now the application can use only a dataset that is in the same directory and is named: 'output.gz'
+Right now the application can use only a dataset that is in the same directory and is named: `output.gz`.
+**Always make sure you pass all parameters.**

 1. Run from bash
-  You can find example usage in 'run.sh' file.
+  You can find example usage in `run.sh` file.
   Remember to include all of the parameters:
   1. Number of estimators (integer)
   2. Maximal depth (integer)